 2. Configure the plugin's settings

 Feel free to browse the other settings because you might find something else that can help your store.
+For example, maybe you want an

-3. Display your product table on the front-end of your site
+3. Display your product table on the front-end

 To add your product table to the front-end of your store, you have two options: